-Merger control was introduced in Japan by Law No. 54 of 1947, as amended (the Anti-Monopoly Act (AMA)) at the same time as Japan's first competition rules.
+Merger control was introduced in Japan by Law No. 54 of 1947, as amended, otherwise known as the Anti-Monopoly Act (AMA), at the same time as Japan's first competition rules.
 The Japan Fair Trade Commission (JFTC) has primary jurisdiction over the enforcement of merger control under the AMA.
-The AMA provides two types of regulations for business combination: (i) a formalistic regulation which requires a prior notification for transactions that satisfy the relevant thresholds; and (ii) a substantial regulation which prohibits a business combination that will result in restraint of trade in a particular field of trade (relevant market).
+The AMA provides two types of regulations for business combination:

+- a formalistic regulation that requires a prior notification for transactions that satisfy the relevant thresholds; and - a substantial regulation that prohibits a business combination that will result in restraint of trade in a particular field of trade (relevant market).